opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### Will there be a cap on alpha currency?

 Yes.
 There is a hard cap of 21 million for any subnet's alpha token, the same as for TAO itself.
+Alpha tokens follow a halving schedule as well.

-2 alpha tokens per subnet will be emitted each block, while only 1 TAO is emitted and shared across the whole network.
+At the time of writing, 2 alpha tokens per subnet will be emitted each block, while only 1 TAO is emitted and shared across the whole network.

 ## TAO-holders / Stakers